 The first mention of tallow appears in the 15th century.
 This rendered beef fat became the main “oleo” ingredient in baking, roasting, making candles, and even soap making.
 While this ingredient and other animal fats were eventually supplanted by butter and vegetable shortening, it recently regained popularity in recent years.

 In the culinary world, rendering means to turn otherwise junk animal tissue into a shelf-stable, usable product.
 In this case, turning animal fat into cooking oil.
-Beef fat renders between 130-140 degrees F, so a low heat is best.
+Using a low heat setting is best for making beef tallow, as beef fat renders between 130-140 degrees F.

 By now, you might be wondering what about the taste of beef tallow.
 Most of us have experienced that wonderful butter-flavored, caramelized fat from beef briskets, beef ribs, and a perfectly cooked picanha steak.
 Well, rendered beef fat is slightly different.
 The flavor is actually unassuming, mellow, and subtle.
 The process of liquifying beef fat is different from searing a marbled steak or low and slow-cooking a brisket.
 First, the fat is not seasoned, and second, it is not rendered in a smoker or live fire setting.
 Its mellowness, among other attributes, contributes to its versatility and popularity.
 Due to its high smoke point, tallow is a great oil for deep frying foods like French fries.
 This was a cheap and quick alternative for fast food giants like McDonald’s, whose fries always had distinct crispiness to them.